cyberbotics/webots/docs/guide/running-extern-robot-controllers.md

     Target a specific robot by specifying its name in case multiple robots wait for an extern controller in the Webots instance.

   --matlab-path=<matlab-path>
     For MATLAB controllers, this option allows to specify the path to the executable of a specific MATLAB version.
 By default, the launcher checks in the default MATLAB installation folder.
-See [Using Matlab](using-matlab.md) for more information.

   --stdout-redirect
-    Redirect the stdout of the controllers to the Webots console.
+    Redirect the stdout of the controller to the Webots console.

   --stderr-redirect
-    Redirect the stderr of the controllers to the Webots console.
+    Redirect the stderr of the controller to the Webots console.
 ```

 ## Setup